snowby666/moodify/README.md

 ---

-<p align="center"> A simple, lightweight and efficient Spotify playlist creator that generates custom playlists based on your mood 🎶
+<p align="center"> A simple Spotify playlist creator that generates custom playlists based on your mood 🎶
     <br>
 </p>